Hall Orchard Lane, Frisby on the Wreake, Melton Mowbray, Leicestershire LE14 2NH

 Striving for Success

-Frisby CE Primary School – PE provision from September 2016 onwards – total sports premium funding will be £9000 for the 2016-17 financial year.
+Frisby C of E Primary School – PE provision from September 2019 onwards – total sports premium funding will be £17090 for the 2019-20 financial year.

 A wide range of PE is delivered at Frisby and we aim to engage and inspire all pupils to play and enjoy a variety of sports.
 We are using the PE and Sport Premium money to maintain the extremely high standard of teaching in PE and continue to offer a wider range of sporting activities, giving children even more opportunities to engage.
 These activities are in competitive and non-competitive sports.

 In addition to increasing the range of opportunities available to the children, we are also extending our CPD training for all staff.
-We have our own specialist PE subject leader who continues to deliver high quality CPD to all staff and we will be supplementing this with external training through local sports clubs - eg Leicester Tigers.
+We have our own specialist PE subject leader who continues to deliver high quality CPD to all staff and we will be supplementing this with external training through local sports clubs.
+In 2019-20 external staff training and continues professional development will be sourced and delivered on sports leadership and cricket.
+We will also purchase a package of support from the Melton and Belvoir Sports partnership (cost £1200) which allows our staff and pupils to access an even greater range of sports and activities, including Big Moves, Key Stage 1 Gymnastics Sessions, Mini Olympics for Key Stage 1 and additional sports competitions such as Futsol.